Oskar-Ciebien/Emerging-Technologies-Project/README.md

-# Project: Emerging Technologies 2021
+# Project: Emerging Technologies Project 2021

 **Student Name:** Oskar Ciebien

 **Student ID:** G00369579

+## Introduction

+## How to Run Jupyter Notebook

+## How to Run this Project on Docker